Terms & Conditions, Complaints, Privacy Notice and Site Information

 Processing governed by the GDPR:

-- to provide legal and tax advice;
+- providing legal and tax advice;

-- to provide training; and
+- providing training; and

 We will always consider your interests, rights and freedoms when processing data as required by relevant law.

 If you are located outside of the EEA, the processing of your data may be governed by local, national and/or other international laws as well as GDPR.
 Where laws, other than GDPR, require consent for processing data, we will assume that you consent to us processing your data, in accordance with this Privacy Notice, unless you opt out.

 In the course of providing our services, your personal data may be transferred to countries outside of the EEA - for example, we may cc you on an email sent out of the EU.

 If we hold any of your personal data which relates to an incentive award (which is unlikely) we may pass it to third parties including trustees, registrars, brokers, administrators, regulators and external advisors, who may also have a legitimate interest.